 A regular meditation practice doesn’t need to be reserved for yogis or zen-like gurus!
-There are simple ways to get started in order to calm your mind in a busy world.
-Meditation can be done anywhere, and you don’t need any special equipment or knowledge.
-If you have trouble quieting your mind, focusing on tasks, are looking to reduce stress, or simply feel happier, read on.
+In fact, many of the most successful people in the world attribute their sense of balance, calm and productivity to meditation.
+Those who resist the idea of meditation know they need it, yet doubt their ability to slow down.
+They fear failing, so they never try.
+However, there are simple tips to get started as a beginner.
+Meditation can be done anywhere, and you don’t need any special equipment or knowledge, just an earnest desire.
+If you have trouble quieting your mind, focusing on tasks, feel stressed, or simply want to feel happier, read on…

 The Benefits of Meditation

 Incredible benefits manifest from simply sitting with your eyes closed.
 We’re big believers here at the 131!
 There’s a little bit more to it than just closing your eyes (that’d be too similar to sleep); you’ll be awake and alert, but peaceful.
-The restorative benefits certainly compare to a good night’s sleep.
+However, the restorative benefits actually compare to a good night’s sleep.

 Research around the benefits of meditation is pretty solid, so it’s becoming widely accepted in the mainstream world as a valuable tool for improving health and well-being.
 With roots back to ancient cultures and the support of modern science, consider it part of any total wellness plan.

 Meditation can Change your Brain!

 Isn’t that incredible?
 Meditation helps you create new connections and neurons[i] in the brain.
 Neurons are the tiny and amazing structures in your brain that send messages out to all the parts of the body.
 Meditation studies have observed changes in the areas of the brain that are responsible for sensory, cognitive and emotional processing[ii].
 This means that meditation help improve memory, your ability to sustain focys, and your mood![iii]